-• Venous thromboembolic events (including deep venous thrombosis and pulmonary embolism) have been observed.
+- Venous thromboembolic events (including deep venous thrombosis and pulmonary embolism) have been observed.
 Provide thromboprophylaxis for patients being treated with the combination of KYPROLIS with dexamethasone or with lenalidomide plus dexamethasone or with daratumumab and dexamethasone.
-The thromboprophylaxis regimen should be based on an assessment of the patient's underlying risks. • For patients using hormonal contraception associated with a risk of thrombosis, consider an alternative method of effective contraception during treatment.
+The thromboprophylaxis regimen should be based on an assessment of the patient's underlying risks. - For patients using hormonal contraception associated with a risk of thrombosis, consider an alternative method of effective contraception during treatment.

-Infusion-Related Reactions
+Infusion Reactions

-• Infusion-related reactions, including life-threatening reactions, have occurred.
+Infusion reactions, including life-threatening reactions, have occurred.
 Signs and symptoms include fever, chills, arthralgia, myalgia, facial flushing, facial edema, laryngeal edema, vomiting, weakness, shortness of breath, hypotension, syncope, chest tightness, or angina.
 These reactions can occur immediately following or up to 24 hours after administration.
-Premedicate with dexamethasone to reduce the incidence and severity of infusion-related reactions.
+Premedicate with dexamethasone to reduce the incidence and severity of infusion reactions.
+Inform patients of the risk and of symptoms and seek immediate medical attention if they occur.